goodrn18/lab-01-hello-r/lab-01-hello-r.md

 The datasaurus dozen file has 1846 rows and 3 variables/columns.

 ### Exercise 2

-The answers for this exercise are given for you below.
-But you should clean up some of the narrative so that it only includes what you want to turn in.

 First let’s plot the data in the dino dataset: